Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 "Longear, can’t you tell?"

-"…Longear?
+"...Longear?
 That’s the name?"

 "Yes!"
 Niral chittered, "Males can have a strange sense of humor!"

-"…okay, so what do they do?"
+"...okay, so what do they do?"

-"Networks, communications systems, computing infrastructure…I don’t know the details."
+"Networks, communications systems, computing infrastructure...
+I don’t know the details."

 "Wait.
 So they’re the IT guys."